The CPMR North Sea Commission

 Thematic Working Groups

-The North Sea Commission operates with 5 thematic working groups matching the thematic focus areas that the organization is pursuing.
-The groups are Culture and tourism, Economic development, Energy and climate change, Marine resources and Transport.
+The North Sea Commission operates with 4 thematic working groups matching the thematic focus areas that the organization is pursuing.
+The groups are Smart Regions, Energy and climate change, Marine resources and Transport.
 The groups are open for elected politicians and officers from all member regions and meet on average twice a year.

 They are politically led by a Chair and 2 Vice-chairs and supported by an advisor who is an officer from a member region.